Nimishdwarakanath/dummy/README.md

 !end here
 ...
 ```
 Note that the variables in the input file can be "declared" in any order.
-In addition, the file can have comments and indentation for readability and
+In addition, the file can have comments and indentation for readability.

 ## How to adopt it to my code?